clojuredocs/guides/README.md

 a while.

-### Tool guides
+### Tools & Ecosystem guides

-This kind of guides covers key Clojure ecosystem tools such as [Leiningen](http://leiningen.org), [Clojars](http://clojars.org), [REPLy](), nREPL, Emacs, VimClojure, Counterclockwise, La Clojure and so on.
+This kind of guides covers key Clojure ecosystem tools such as [Leiningen](http://leiningen.org), [Clojars](http://clojars.org), [REPLy](), nREPL, Emacs, VimClojure, Counterclockwise, La Clojure, etc. It also covers important ecosystem projects that are not tools: books, ClojureSphere, ClojureWerkz, Flatland and so on.

 Target audience: all developers using or interested in the language.